AIRPLANE DEGREE PROGRAMS

 You’ll fly away from the program with the first huge steps of your career as a commercial pilot completed.
 Having your degree and these pilot certificates and ratings gives you a competitive advantage over other pilots when you start to apply for your first jobs.

-Four-Year Bachelor of Science Degree in Aeronautics
+Four-Year Bachelor or Science Degree

-Your credits go toward your Bachelor of Science degree.
-It takes about 24 months to complete this program.
-Embry Riddle’s curriculum is designed to teach you the skills demanded in the highly competitive aviation and aerospace industries.
+Each program’s curriculum is designed to teach you the skills demanded in the highly competitive aviation and aerospace industries.

 You’ll learn about everything from aviation security and safety to air traffic control and aeronautical science.
 Different electives and minors can be mixed and matched to meet your career goals.